kevinkawchak/cancer-automated/README.md

 **6/3: v3.1.0 (H. R. 9510 Bill v3.0, Visual Amendment)** Adds [papers/VVUQ-05/full-bill](papers/VVUQ-05/full-bill): the finished LaTeX visual amendment of **H. R. 9510**, rendering eleven centered, white-background text figures and ten body-width tables from the v3.0 scaffold, carrying the full operative section 515D and the ten conforming amendments, with thirteen submission deliverables and compile zip.

-**6/3: v3.0.0 (H. R. 9510 Bill v3.0, Visual Draft)** Adds [papers/VVUQ-05/draft-bill](papers/VVUQ-05/draft-bill): a LaTeX visual draft of **H. R. 9510** that keeps the full operative text of Bill v2.0 and layers a visual perspective: figure and table slots, a visual engineering-evidence appendix, a submission-deliverables appendix, and a VVUQ explainability-standard appendix, each carrying bracketed instructions that name the exact repository.
+**6/3: v3.0.0 (H. R. 9510 Bill v3.0, Visual Draft)** Adds [papers/VVUQ-05/draft-bill](papers/VVUQ-05/draft-bill): a LaTeX visual draft of **H. R. 9510** that keeps the full operative text of Bill v2.0 and layers a visual perspective: figure and table slots, a visual engineering-evidence appendix, a submission-deliverables appendix, and a VVUQ explainability-standard appendix, each carrying bracketed instructions.

 **6/1: v2.3.1 (Papers Directory READMEs)** Adds five comprehensive landing READMEs: [papers](papers) plus one each for [papers/VVUQ-01](papers/VVUQ-01), [papers/VVUQ-02](papers/VVUQ-02), [papers/VVUQ-03](papers/VVUQ-03), and [papers/VVUQ-04](papers/VVUQ-04).
 Each details the VVUQ verification developments and progress, shows the building process with ASCII diagrams, and covers what the results mean for the Physical AI oncology trial industry.